Lanzarote is one of those places that immediately gets under your skin.

 This is one of the restaurants in Lanzarote that makes you feel like you’ve truly escaped daily life.

-Castillo de San José, MIAC – Fine Dining restaurant in Lanzarote
+Castillo de San José, MIAC – History Meets Fine Dining

 History buffs will love Castillo de San José, MIAC in Arrecife.
 The restaurant sits under a contemporary art museum in a former military castle.